SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 solve(prob,alg)
 ```

-The following methods allow for specification of `factorization`: the linear
+The following methods allow for specification of `linsolve`: the linear
 solver which is used:

 - `Rosenbrock23`